snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r73-cuban-macaw-released.md

 category: Releases
 ---

 Snowplow version 73 Cuban Macaw has been released!
-This release adds the ability to automatically load bad rows from Snowplow EMR job into Elasticsearch for analysis, and formally separates the Snowplow Enriched Event format from the TSV format used to load Redshift.
+This release adds the ability to automatically load bad rows from the Snowplow EMR jobflow into Elasticsearch for easy analysis, and formally separates the Snowplow enriched event format from the TSV format used to load Redshift.

+The rest of this post will cover the following topics:

 [Loading bad rows into Elasticsearch](/blog/2015/10/xx/snowplow-r73-cuban-macaw-released#elasticsearch) [Changes to the Snowplow Enriched Event](/blog/2015/10/xx/snowplow-r73-cuban-macaw-released#enrichedEvent)